hannesdelbeke/maya-module-template/README.md

 They also let you run code on startup, without editing the `userSetup.py` file, keeping your Maya clean / vanilla.

 ![](https://www.sidefx.com/media/uploads/products/engine/hengine_maya_load.jpg)
-This project includes a sample `helloWorld.py` plugin - A plugin sample from the Maya docs. plugins should be placed in the `MyModule/plug-ins` folder
+This project includes a `helloWorld.py` plugin (a demo plugin from the Maya docs).
+Plugins should be placed in the `MyModule/plug-ins` folder

 ### scripts
 Your Python modules should go under `myModule/scripts`.